nuket/mbed-memory-status/README.md

 # mbed-memory-status
 Print thread and ISR stack locations and sizes, and heap location and size at runtime when using mbed OS.
 Useful for tracking down total runtime memory usage.

 Does *not* use printf().
-It *will* automatically initialize the serial port using the low-level mbed `serial_api.h` if no other instantiation has occurred.
+It *will* automatically initialize the default serial port to 115200 8N1 using the low-level mbed `serial_api.h` if no other instantiation has occurred.

 ## Example
 ```